alphagov/government-service-design-manual/service-manual/design-and-content/data-visualisation.md

 Colour blindness makes it difficult for a user to differentiate between data sets.
 Labelling charts directly and different line styles can help.
 If your visualisations are likely to be printed it is important the colours work in greyscale as not all users will have high quality printers.

 ###Checklist
-a) Have you removed the [chartjunk](http://en.wikipedia.org/wiki/Chart_junk)?
+1. Have you removed the [chartjunk](http://en.wikipedia.org/wiki/Chart_junk)?
-b) Have you got the right amount of supporting information?
+2. Have you got the right amount of supporting information?
-c) Have you got the right amount of data?
+3. Have you got the right amount of data?
-d) Have you used the GDS colour palette?
+4. Have you used the GDS colour palette?
-e) Will the colours work for people with colour blindness or greyscale?
+5. Will the colours work for people with colour blindness or greyscale?
-f) Are your colours appropriate for the data?
+6. Are your colours appropriate for the data?

 ###Worked Example - GDS Performance Dashboard
 The example below from GDS' senior management dashboard shows how avoiding chart junk and limiting the number of datasets can enhance your visualisation.